Skip to content

 4. Creative Self-Care

 Self-care moves beyond taking care of our mind and body into the realm of connecting with our soul.
 Creativity allows people to connect with what they are passionate about.
-Through meaningful expression of their true selves, teens are able to improve their self-confidence and sense of identity.
+Expressing themselves creatively helps teens build confidence and understand who they are.
 Creative activities can also be an effective medium to explore challenging emotions.5

 Here are a few examples of creative self-care for teens: